Ruth Negga: Career

+2004–2012: Early roles

 Negga made her screen debut in the Irish film Capital Letters (2004), playing the lead role of Taiwo.
 She went on to play the lead role of Mary in Isolation the following year.
 Prior to this, she had been working mostly in theatre.
 After seeing Negga act, director Neil Jordan changed the script to Breakfast on Pluto so that she could appear in the movie.
 She has also starred in Colour Me Kubrick (2005), with John Malkovich, and the short films The Four Horsemen, 3-Minute 4-Play and Stars.

-On television Negga has appeared in Doctors, Criminal Justice and the Irish series Love Is the Drug.
+On television, Negga has appeared in Doctors, Criminal Justice and the Irish series Love Is the Drug.
 She played the lead role of Doris "Sid" Siddiqi in the BBC Three series Personal Affairs, alongside Laura Aikman, Annabel Scholey and Maimie McCoy.
 Negga portrayed Rosie in the first two series of RTÉ's Love/Hate.
 Negga appeared as Dame Shirley Bassey in the BBC production Shirley in 2011 and won the IFTA Award for Best Actress (Television) for her performance.
 Her theatre work includes roles in Duck, Titus Andronicus and Lay Me Down Softly.
 As of 2007, she began working with the Irish theatrical group Pan Pan Theatre.
 In 2010, she played Ophelia in the National Theatre's production of Hamlet.
 She also provided voice acting in the video game Dark Souls II, playing Shanalotte, otherwise known as "the Emerald Herald".